aws-powertools/powertools-lambda-typescript/CODING_STANDARDS.md

   const processor = new BatchProcessor(EventType.SQS);
   ```

-- Never call `getInstanceAsync()` before the env stub, e.g. from a `beforeEach` ahead of a per-test `vi.stubEnv()`: it caches the non-isolating store and tests fail on assertions, one invocation reading the other's state, not with an error.
-Pass `getInstanceAsync(true)` to force the isolating store if a single hoisted call is wanted.
+- Never call `getInstanceAsync()` before the env stub, for example from a `beforeEach` that runs ahead of a per-test `vi.stubEnv()`.
+It caches the non-isolating store, and tests fail on assertions because one invocation reads the other's state.
+Nothing throws.
-- Tests for the `InvokeStore is not available` error use `vi.stubGlobal('awslambda', undefined)` and must `vi.unstubAllGlobals()` in `afterEach`, or later tests lose the global too.
+- Tests for the `InvokeStore is not available` error stub the global away with `vi.stubGlobal('awslambda', undefined)`.
+Restore it with `vi.unstubAllGlobals()` in `afterEach` or later tests lose it too.

 When unsure, copy the pattern of an existing test in the same package.